Approximating Pandora's Box with Correlations: Roadmap of the Reductions and Implications

-The corollary follows from the results of Theorem~\ref{thm:old_thm} combined with Theorems~\ref{thm:pbv_to_pb0_log}, \ref{thm:upbT_to_umsscf} and \ref{thm:msscf_to_odt}.
 An immediate implication of the above corollary is that it is not NP-hard to obtain a superconstant approximation for $\pbv$, formally stated below. \begin{corollary} It is not NP-hard to achieve any superconstant approximation for $\pbv$ assuming the Exponential Time Hypothesis. \end{corollary}

-Observe that the logarithmic approximation achieved in Corollary~\ref{cor:odt_tilde_logm} loses a $\log \log m$ factor (hence the $\tilde{O}$) as it relies on the more complex reduction of Theorem~\ref{thm:pbv_to_pb0_log}.
-If we choose to use the more direct reduction of Theorem~\ref{thm:pbv_to_pb0} to the harder problem $\odtc$ which also admits a $O(\log m)$-approximation~\cite{GuptNagaRavi2017, KambNagaNavi2017}, we get the following corollary. \begin{corollary} There exists an efficient algorithm that is $O(\log m)$-approximate for $\pbv$ and $\pbvc$. \end{corollary}
+Observe that the logarithmic approximation achieved in Corollary~\ref{cor:odt_tilde_logm} loses a $\log \log m$ factor (hence the $\tilde{O}$) as it relies on the more complex reduction of Theorem~\ref{thm:pb_to_mssc}.
+If we choose to use the more direct reduction of Theorem~\ref{thm:pbv_to_pb0} to the \dtText{} where the tests have non-unit costs (which also admits a $O(\log m)$-approximation~\cite{GuptNagaRavi2017, KambNagaNavi2017}), we get the following corollary. \begin{corollary} There exists an efficient algorithm that is $O(\log m)$-approximate for \pbText{} and with or without unit-cost boxes. \end{corollary}